 Instructions

-• Step 1: In a medium-sized bowl, whisk together the rice vinegar, soy sauce, sesame oil, honey, grated ginger, Dijon mustard, salt, and black pepper until well combined.
+• Step 1: In a small bowl, whisk together the rice vinegar, soy sauce, sesame oil, and honey until well combined.

-• Step 2: Taste the dressing and adjust the seasoning as needed, adding more honey for sweetness, more vinegar for tanginess, or more ginger for a stronger flavor profile.
+• Step 3: Taste and adjust the seasoning as needed, adding more vinegar for tanginess, honey for sweetness, or ginger for a stronger flavor profile.

-• Step 3: Transfer the dressing to an airtight container and refrigerate for at least 30 minutes to allow the flavors to meld.
-The dressing can be stored in the refrigerator for up to 1 week.
+• Step 4: Transfer the dressing to an airtight container and refrigerate for at least 30 minutes to allow the flavors to meld.
+The dressing can be stored in the fridge for up to 1 week.

 - Prep Time: 10 minutes